amyrhzhao/CooEngine/README.md

 - Random number generation using std::random_device.

 ### Network
-- LinkingContext that refer objects instance across a network
+- LinkingContext that refer objects instance across a network.
-- TCP socket and UDP socket
+- TCP socket and UDP socket.

 ### Physics
-- PhysicsWorld that contains and manages all the Particles and Constraints
+- PhysicsWorld that contains and manages all the Particles and Constraints.
-- Particles that updates using Verlet integration
+- Particles that updates using Verlet integration.
 - Constraints that affects particles including:
   - Fixed Constraints
   - Spring Constraints